 Unlike most companies in the label printing industry, the standard material that we use here at Wizard Labels is a plastic labeling material called BOPP - which stands for Biaxially-Oriented PolyPropylene (yes, we know that’s a mouthful).
 Anyway, it’s what we use at Wizard Labels as our mainstay offering.
 Being a plastic, the labels are effectively impervious to water and other elements that the packaging may get exposed to.
 This means that your product will retain its “brand new” look throughout its normal life.
 And even better - the price differential between the two materials is inconsequential in a typical digital print run (where volumes are usually lower than in the traditional flexo plants).

-What all of this boils down to, is that we have deliberately chosen to not even offer the industry standard semi-gloss paper - we've standardized on the BOPP material to guarantee a better quality label for your products.
+What all of this boils down to, is that we have deliberately chosen to not even offer the industry standard semi-gloss paper - we've standardized on the BOPP material to guarantee high quality labels for your products.
 While you can't control every environment in which your product is stored or used, you can take steps to ensure that your product labels stand up to natural use over the life of the product.
 A business owner shouldn’t have to pay extra for having your labels printed on a quality material.
 That's why we have raised the status quo for custom product labels.